lightjan2005/CPSC5210Team7/README.md

 To change defense, type "0" as your next shot.

 Steps to run the tests-

-1. After cloning the repository, to build and run the tests in python, we had to install the pytest module.
+1. After cloning the repository, to build and run the tests in python, we had to install the pytest module in VSCode.

 2. For parameterized tests, install parameterized module